joelparkerhenderson/monorepo-vs-polyrepo/README.md

 Polyrepo involves mostly challenges with coordination.

+### How Bazel helps

+Bazel requires you to explicitly declare your dependencies for each 'target' you want to build.
+These dependencies can be within the same Bazel workspace, or imported at build time via say git - there's no need to have all the files directly in your repo.
+The nice thing is you can declare the commit id or file hash for the dependency you're importing to make sure you're getting what you expect, and keep Bazel's reproducibility properties.

 ### Could you get the best of both worlds by having a monorepo of submodules?

 Code would live in separate repos, but references would be declared in the monorepo.
 Checkins and rollbacks to the monorepo would trigger CI.